How Do VLANs Work? Exploring the 802.1q Protocol

 In the case of the managed switch, if you want a host to be on VLAN 1234, you just need to reconfigure the port with the new VLAN ID.

-Then, when you turn on the device, the host will request a DHCP address. pfSense will note the 802.1q tag and assign an IP address from the SUPER_SPECIAL address pool.
+Then, when you turn on the device, the host will send a DHCP discover broadcast and the switch will flood that on VLAN 1234.
+This broadcast will reach igb1.1234 and pfSense will assign an IP address from the SUPER_SPECIAL address pool.

 Additionally, now that the device is on VLAN 1234, any firewall rules you have created will determine how packets may flow.
 Any other devices on VLAN 1234 will be able on the same LAN, so they can talk freely.